This elderflower panna cotta is light and delicately scented with fresh elderflowers.

 So be sure to only add the teeny little blooms to your pan.

-And if you’re as mad as me about all things elder, do check out my video on how to turn those delicate little blooms into elderflower cordial…
+And if you’re as mad as me about all things elder, do check out my video on how to make elderflower cordial.

 Elderflower Panna Cotta